-Distribution: Occurring west of the Cascades crest in Washington; British Columbia south to California, in scattered locations across central Canada and the U.S.; the Upper Midwest and Northeast U.S.
+Distribution: Occurring west of the Cascades crest in lowland areas in Washington; British Columbia to California, in scattered locations across North America to the Atlantic Coast, where more common.

 Origin: Introduced from Eurasia

 Pubescent, perennial herbs from short rhizomes, the stems erect, 25-80 cm. tall.

 Leaves alternate, 3-10, sessile and sheathing, orbiculate, elliptic or lanceolate, 4-18 cm. long and 1.5-8.5 cm. wide.